alexdelorenzo/awful.py/README.md

 ### Authenticating

-Pass `save_session=False` if you'd rather not save cookies to diskt.
+Pass `save_session=False` if you'd rather not save cookies to disk.
 If your session is saved you only need to pass your username to AwfulPy

 ```python
 In [1]: from AwfulPy import AwfulPy